LTUC/amman-dotnet-401d2/Curriculum/Class04/README.md

 ### Properties
-- Properties are similar to variables. they can be referred to as fields as well.
+- Properties are similar to variables
 - Backing stores -> What does that mean?

 ### Constructors